-- understanding and keeping abreast of the program requirements you must complete; - checking MyWCU to find your enrollment appointment (that is, your registration date) for scheduling your next semester's courses; - signing up to meet with your advisor in advance of your enrollment appointment so that you will be able to register for classes when your date and time to schedule occurs; - conferring with your advisor regularly (and especially when any question arises); and - maintaining accurate records to ensure that you are meeting the mandated requirements, including the completion of 120 credits, for graduation.
+- understanding and keeping abreast of the program requirements you must complete; - keeping an updated Advising sheet, and bring it to all advising appointments..
+This will ensure that you are meeting the mandated requirements, including the completion of 120 credits, for graduation; - checking MyWCU to find your enrollment appointment (that is, your registration date) for scheduling your next semester's courses; - signing up to meet with your advisor in advance of your enrollment appointment so that you will be able to register for classes when your date and time to schedule occurs; - conferring with your advisor regularly, especially when any question arises.